 Ingredients You'll Need

-- Cottage cheese: I recommend full-fat cottage cheese-it blends smoother and gives a softer, more ice cream-like texture (just like my healthy banana popsicles).
+- Cottage cheese: I recommend full-fat cottage cheese.
+It blends smoother and gives a softer, more ice cream-like texture (just like my healthy banana popsicles).

 - Honey (or maple syrup): Naturally sweetens the ice cream and helps keep it from freezing too hard.
 I've tested both, and honey gives the best soft, scoopable texture.